curl/curl/docs/libcurl/opts/CURLOPT_USERPWD.md

 SMTP options.

-The user and password strings are not URL decoded, so there is no way to send in a user name containing a colon using this option.
+The user and password strings are not URL decoded, so there is no way to send in a username containing a colon using this option.
 Use CURLOPT_USERNAME(3) for that, or include it in the URL.

 The application does not have to keep the string around after setting this option.